A neighbour selection approach for identifying differential networks in conditional functional graphical models: Estimation procedure

 \subsection{Pipeline overview}

 A schematic overview of the implemented pipeline is provided in Algorithm \ref{alg:pipeline}.
 In particular, we observe that in many practical scenarios, including the estimation of EEG functional connectivity, the functions $\{ \mathbf{y}_i \}_{i=1}^n$ are only observed on a discrete set of time-points $\{t_{\ell}\}_{\ell=1}^{L_i}$.
-Therefore, a smoothing step is required before applying the proposed approach.
-Details on how to perform this step are provided in Appendix \ref{sec:basis_def} where we also discuss the choice of the basis for the finite-dimensional embedding, providing practical guidance for selecting the truncation level $M$.
-Details on the hyperparameter selection procedure can be found in Appendix \ref{sec:hyperparameters}: the group-lasso neighbourhood regressions are solved via an ADMM routine, and the node-specific tuning parameters $(\lambda_j^\ast,\epsilon_j^\ast)$ are selected automatically using selective cross-validation (SCV) with a BIC-type penalty, with an optional randomized search to reduce computational cost.\\
+Therefore, a smoothing step (Step~\ref{step:smoothing} of Algorithm\ref{alg:pipeline}) is required before applying the proposed approach.
+Details on how to perform this step are provided in Appendix \ref{sec:basis_def}, where we also discuss the choice of the basis for the finite-dimensional embedding (Step~\ref{step:dim_red}-a), providing practical guidance for selecting the truncation level $M$.
+Details on the hyperparameter selection procedure, within Step~\ref{step:dim_red}-b, can be found in Appendix \ref{sec:hyperparameters}: the group-lasso neighbourhood regressions are solved via an ADMM routine, and the node-specific tuning parameters $(\lambda_j^\ast,\epsilon_j^\ast)$ are selected automatically using selective cross-validation (SCV) with a BIC-type penalty, with an optional randomized search to reduce computational cost.\\